HOW DO WE WORK?

 - When there is a product backlog, somebody (in Scrum the Product Owner) must have the clear responsibility to manage and prioritize it

-- Only commit to work in a sprint when it is refined and everyone understands the work to be done
+- Only commit to working in a sprint when it is refined and everyone understands the work to be done

 - Check for hidden waterfall planning within each sprint